LuisRusso-INESC-ID/LCT/README.md

 # LCT 0.1.0-alpha

 Implementation of the Link Cut Tree data structure.
-A description of this implementation is given in the "Implementing the Link-Cut Tree" [paper].
+A description of this implementation is given in the "Implementing the Link-Cut Tree" paper.
 The goal of this implementation is to provide a simple API for this data structure and two implementations that can be used when testing experimental algorithms.
 We also plan to support bindings for several languages.
 We currently support C, Java and Python.